 - The MC service user has an authorized connection via an MC gateway UE to an MC server.

 - The MC clients have no communication ongoing, e.g. group communication.

-- The MC gateway client service user on a non-3GPP device wishes to disconnect the authorized connection.
+- The MC service user on a non-3GPP device wishes to disconnect the authorized connection.